Modeling AdaGrad, RMSProp, and Adam with Integro-Differential Equations: Continuous-time models for AdaGrad, RMSProp and Adam

 \end{assumption}

 Building on this assumption, \begin{assumption} Given a small learning rate \( \alpha \), the timescale relationship is expressed as:

 \end{assumption}

-Therefore, \begin{proposition}[\textbf{Nonlocal Continuous Dynamics of AdaGrad}] Under Assumption (\ref{Ass:Assumption}) and with an initial value for the accumulated gradients \( G_0 = 0 \), the continuous nonlocal dynamics of AdaGrad can be characterized by the following equation:
+In what follows, we work at first order in \(\alpha\), neglecting \(O(\alpha^2)\) remainder terms for simplicity.
+A second-order extension of this framework is discussed in~\cite{heredia2026adamadamlikelagrangianssecondorder}.
+Hence, \begin{proposition}[\textbf{Nonlocal Continuous Dynamics of AdaGrad}] Under Assumptions \ref{Ass:Assumption_t} and \ref{Ass:Assumption}, and with an initial value for the accumulated gradients \( G_0 = 0 \), the continuous nonlocal dynamics of AdaGrad can be characterized by the following equation:

 where \( \epsilon \) is a small real value (typically \( \sim 10^{-8} \)), and the nonlocal term \( G(t, \theta) \) is defined as: